-- Sit in the operator's seat and slowly bounce the rear suspension a few times.
+- 1. Sit in the operator's seat and slowly bounce the rear suspension a few times.
 Make sure the suspension moves freely without binding.
 Listen for abnormal noises. - 2.
 Elevate and support the motorcycle with the rear tire slightly off the floor.
 See the Elevating the Motorcycle section for details.

 Make sure the motorcycle is stable when elevated.
-Injury may occur if the motorcycle tips or falls.
+Personal injury and/or damage to the vehicle may occur if the motorcycle tips or falls.

-- Grasp the rear wheel and attempt to move the wheel side-toside.
+- 3. Grasp the rear wheel and attempt to move the wheel side-toside.
 If there is movement at the front of the swingarm or in the axle area, see your dealer for service. - 4.
 With the transmission in neutral, slowly rotate the rear wheel.
 If the wheel does not rotate smoothly, see your dealer for service.